salamander97/EmployeeManagement/README.md

 - MainUI: Provides the login screen and main menu :computer:
 - AdminUI: Admin interface :bar_chart:
 - EmployeeUI: Employee interface :briefcase:
-- AuthManager: Handles user authentication and authorization :cop:
+- EmployeeReader: Handles user authentication and authorization :cop:
 - EmployeeManager: Manages CRUD operations on employees :busts_in_silhouette:
 - *See the source code for other classes :file_folder: